 Except for the following two provisions, the information collected by EAS will not be sold, traded, bartered, given away, or used for solication by a third-party without your explicit permission.

-EAS may share information it collects with any agent or direct affiliate, such as a content- or application-development partner or company hired by EAS to assist with emails, newsletters, marketing, and other customer and public relations activities.
+EAS may share the information it collects with an agent or direct affiliate, such as a content- or application-development partner or a company hired by EAS to assist with emails, newsletters, marketing, and other customer and public relations activities.

 EAS may share the information it collects with third-parties, as EAS deems necessary, to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving threats to another person, violations of Terms of Service, or as otherwise required by law.

 A cookie is a small amount of data, often including an anonymous unique identifier, which a web server sends to your browser and which gets saved on your local hard drive.
 In order to use the Program, you may need to change your browser settings so that it can save cookies.

 EAS does not put any cookies on your computer that track your other web-browsing activities, that track websites you visit after using the Program, or that make any attempt to uncover any additional personal information about you.